+(Adopted on 9 February 2010 and amended on 23 February 2011)
-1. The Civil Party Lead Co-Lawyers shall ensure the effective organization of Civil Party representation during the trial stage and beyond, whilst balancing the rights of all parties and the need for an expeditious trial within the unique ECCC context.

-2. The Civil Party Lead Co-Lawyers derive their powers from these IRs.
-They shall be obliged to promote justice and the fair and effective conduct of proceedings.

-3. The Civil Party Lead Co-Lawyers shall first and foremost seek the views of the Civil Party lawyers and endeavour to reach consensus in order to coordinate representation of Civil Parties at trial.
-Internal procedures shall be developed by the Civil Party Lead Co-Lawyers, in consultation with Civil Party Lawyers, for this purpose.

-4. The Civil Party Lead Co-Lawyers shall comprise a national and international lawyer, who are selected and funded by the ECCC, supported by such other staff as necessary.
+- 1. The Civil Party Lead Co-Lawyers shall ensure the effective organization of Civil Party representation during the trial stage and beyond, whilst balancing the rights of all parties and the need for an expeditious trial within the unique ECCC context. - 2.
+The Civil Party Lead Co-Lawyers derive their powers from these IRs.
+They shall be obliged to promote justice and the fair and effective conduct of proceedings. - 3.
+The Civil Party Lead Co-Lawyers shall first and foremost seek the views of the Civil Party lawyers and endeavour to reach consensus in order to coordinate representation of Civil Parties at trial.
+Internal procedures shall be developed by the Civil Party Lead Co-Lawyers, in consultation with Civil Party Lawyers, for this purpose. - 4.
+The Civil Party Lead Co-Lawyers shall comprise a national and international lawyer, who are selected and funded by the ECCC, supported by such other staff as necessary.
 Their functions shall commence once the Trial Chamber is seised of the case.
 All actions shall be taken jointly, except where power has been delegated to one of them, by a joint written decision, to accomplish such action individually.

-5. The core functions of the Civil Party Lead Co-Lawyers shall include:
+If, due to unforeseen and exceptional circumstances, both Lead Co-Lawyers are temporarily unable to carry out their functions, the Office of Administration, in consultation with the Lead Co-Lawyers where possible, shall designate at least one lawyer to undertake these functions until either Lead Co-Lawyer is able to resume his or her functions. - 5.
+The core functions of the Civil Party Lead Co-Lawyers shall include: - a.
+Representing the interests of the consolidated group of Civil Parties, as outlined in IR 23(1) and (2); and

-a.
-Representing the interests of the consolidated group of Civil Parties, as outlined in IR 23(1) and (2); and b.
-Ultimate responsibility to the court for the overall advocacy, strategy and in-court presentation of the interests of the consolidated group of Civil Parties during the trial stage and beyond.

-6. The Civil Party Lawyers shall endeavour to support the Civil Party Lead Co-Lawyers in the representation of the interests of the consolidated group.
+- b.
+Ultimate responsibility to the court for the overall advocacy, strategy and in-court presentation of the interests of the consolidated group of Civil Parties during the trial stage and beyond. - 6.
+The Civil Party Lawyers shall endeavour to support the Civil Party Lead Co-Lawyers in the representation of the interests of the consolidated group.
 Such support may include oral and written submissions, examination of their clients and witnesses and other procedural actions.
 Subject to Rule 12 ter (5)(b), such support shall be mutually agreed between the Civil Party Lead Co-Lawyers and the concerned Civil Party lawyer.
 The Civil Party Lead Co-Lawyers shall coordinate actions by the Civil Party Lawyers undertaken by way of such support.